 Editing a workbook

-Between the Golden Copy and the first exercise sheet, you can add an arbitrary amount of read-only sheets.
+Between the Golden Copy and the first exercise sheet, you can add an arbitrary amount of read-only sheets, as described above.
 These will be copied to the user's workbook copy when they open an exercise.
 Remember that these sheets can not change througout the exercises of the workbook.

 We'll talk about editing exercise sheets in the section about exercises.